 The Field of Fight by LTG (Ret.)
 Michael Flynn.
 This is a very controversial book about unconventional thoughts regarding Radical Islam.
 Although I don’t agree with many of Flynn’s ideas and he seems to take things out of context to suit his position, he does address the very difficult topic of a Western solution to Radical Islam.

 Also check out the article From Muhammad to ISIS: Iraq’s Full Story by Tim Urban of Wait But Why.
-It is a short read but provides a lot of foundational information, including the murky and mysterious differences between the Sunni and Shia.
+It is a short read but provides some foundational concepts, such as the historical divide between the Sunni and Shia.

 MEMOIRS, BIOGRAPHIES, & FIRST-HAND ACCOUNTS